Commercial development - Your guide to commercial real estate

 Economy of scale

-Not much space is wasted in office developments or commercial developments if they are constructed appropriately, and you can also maximise the leasable area.
+Not much space is wasted in commercial developments if they are constructed appropriately, and you can also maximise the leasable area.
 External finishes and structural elements are all the same, allowing for economies of scale.

 Efficient land use